Lab 3 - JavaScript Basics

 Save a copy of the Earth Engine Code in your Repositories.

-2. Understanding Objects
+2. Part 2 - Understanding Objects

 In line 4 of this code, you defined an object with three properties.
 Objects are a fundamental part of JavaScript.
-They represent real-world objects, such as user data, files, or information about a list of items.
+They represent real-world entities, such as user data, files, or information about a list of items.
 Objects are composed of properties, which are key-value pairs containing data.

 In your Object cityData you stored three properties: the city, coordinates, and population.
 This data is available for you to use in your code.

-3. Accessing Object Properties
+3. Part 3 - Accessing Object Properties

 In JavaScript, you can access an object's properties in several ways.
 The most common method is using the dot operator (.).
 To use it, type the object name followed by a dot (.) and the property name.